-There are no financial implications for the application at this stage.
+There are no financial considerations at this stage of the approval process.

 CONSULTATIONS

 In accordance to O. Reg 545/06 of the Planning Act, property owners within 120m of the subject site boundaries are to receive the Notice of Open House/ Public Meeting by mail.
 With the increased interest in these types of applications, the circulation was increase to 200 m.
 Information of the proposed amendment was also posted to the Town website.